YPARK/6.881/util/README.md

 # Bug reports

-Yongjin Park `ypp@csail.mit.edu`
+Yongjin Park `ypp@csail.mit.edu` or leave your messages in the "Issues"

-# Trouble shooting

-## No such file or directory

-Make sure you include directories for required header files in `-I` flag by modifying your `~/.R/Makevars`
-For instance you can add